Bijan-K/AI-Tech-Checkpoint/Directories/Code-Generation/README.md

 - [Devin](https://x.com/cognition_labs/status/1767548763134964000?s=20)

+Update:
+...They are also a OpenAI wrapper... lol

+---

-Welp, I don't think LLMs are suitable for complex logical tasks but who knows what happens with enough scale.
+Welp, I don't think LLMs are suitable for complex logical tasks but who knows what happens with enough scale and honestly OpenAI is not an average company.

 Currently LLMs are token-predictors, the best they can do is parrot someone else's logic in the form of text(after a lot of training).